UWaterloo-ASL/LAS_Gym/Environment/README.md

   1. `observation = env.reset()`
   2. `observation, rewward, done, info = env.step(action)`
 ## Organization of Environment Classes
+In our interactive system, Living Architecture System and Visitor interacts with each other.
+Since we need to implement control algorithms for both Living Architecture System and Visitor, there are two types of environment classes:
 * Living Architecture Environment:
    1. LASEnv.py
 * Visitor Environment: